Efficient case management

 Insights & Problems

-The next couple weeks I began interviewing all of our clinicians (8 nurse practitioners).
+The next couple weeks I interviewed 8 nurses.
 I wanted to learn more about their current experiences using our platform, their daily tasks, and any frustrations they face.
 I also used this opportunity to share early designs for their feedback.

 I uploaded recordings of my meetings into Dovetail and used that to quickly transcribe and review findings.
 Their new (to me) AI feature saved a good amount of time summarizing key takeaways from the different calls.